2

 AI rollups generate investor value through automation, data leverage, and portfolio synergy.
 Every acquisition increases revenue (not always EBITDA) and compounds platform intelligence.
 Success relies on disciplined integration.

 Traditional rollups follow a familiar formula: buy smaller companies at a discount, consolidate operations, capture scale efficiencies, and exit at higher multiples.
-AI rollups build on this model as well but add a technology layer: data, automations and advanced intelligence - that can drive further margin expansion and accelerate revenue growth.
+AI rollups: business process automation with ai.
+It builds on this model as well but add a technology layer: data, automations and advanced intelligence - that can drive further margin expansion and accelerate revenue growth and custom AI solutions for business.

 • Margin Expansion: automation of back-office and knowledge work can cut costs by 20–30%, pushing EBITDA margins from 10-15% toward 40-60% in highly automatable sectors.